Science Festival 2025

 -

 How concerned should we be about the unscientific opinions of influencers?
-A diverse panel of experts discussed science denialism.
-Recording now available.
+In this panel event, a diverse group of experts discussed science denialism.

 -